testpilotuk/configbak/README.md

 # configbak
-A github noob's test area for backing up configs and scripts
+A github noob's test area for backing up configs and scripts (when I get round to creating some).